CEO of The Spaceship Company & Virgin Galactic

 An honors graduate of Princeton University’s Woodrow Wilson School, George earned his undergraduate degree in public and international affairs.
 He later earned a master’s degree in geographic information systems and remote sensing from the University of Cambridge in England, and was a Fulbright Scholar to Tunisia.
 George is a licensed private pilot and certified parabolic flight coach.

-President of The Spaceship Company
+Chairman of The Spaceship Company

-Prior to his position with TSC, Doug had a 31-year career at Scaled Composites where he conducted the first flights of eight different aircraft and led Scaled’s acquisition of an FAA Commercial Launch License for SpaceShipOne, the first-ever crewed commercial licensed launch.
+Prior to joining TSC, Doug had a 31-year career at Scaled Composites where he conducted the first flights of eight different aircraft and led Scaled’s acquisition of an FAA Commercial Launch License for SpaceShipOne, the first-ever crewed commercial licensed launch.
 In addition to serving as Director of Flight Operations, Doug served for many years as Vice President of Business Development, increasing Scaled’s revenue more than tenfold.
 Doug became President of Scaled following the retirement of company founder and aerospace legend Burt Rutan.

 Doug holds a Bachelor of Science in aerospace engineering from The University of Kansas and numerous awards, including the Iven C. Kincheloe and James H. Doolittle awards from the Society of Experimental Test Pilots, as well as the Robert J. Collier Trophy.
 Doug has also served as President of the Society of Experimental Test Pilots (SETP).

 Enrico has a Bachelor of Engineering in mechanical engineering and Bachelor of Science in physics and applied mathematics from the University of Western Australia.
 Upon receipt of a scholarship from the European Space Agency, Enrico studied at the International Space University in Strasbourg, France completing the university’s intensive Space Studies Program.
-Enrico brings a wealth of operations leadership, engineering, technology transfer, intellectual property, financial analysis and business planning experience from a variety of industries internationally.
+Enrico brings operations leadership, engineering, technology transfer, intellectual property, financial analysis and business planning experience from a variety of industries internationally.
 A very motivated individual, Enrico moved his family from Perth, Australia to London, England, and then to Mojave, in pursuit of his lifelong ambition and dream of making human spaceflight more accessible to all.